fleschutz/PowerShell/Docs/open-default-browser.md

 ## open-default-browser.ps1 - Opens the default browser

-This script launches the default Web browser, optional with a given URL.
+This PowerShell script launches the default Web browser, optional with a given URL.

 ## Parameters
 ```powershell